 We all need distractions these days, and Tacoma’s local retailers are open via online and phone sales only.

 Herbert’s businesses in the Stadium District all have adjustments.
 King’s Books is offering free shipping.
-Destiny City Comics is no longer open to the public, but you can purchase over the phone and get free shipping.
+Destiny City Comics is open with limits on the number who can be inside.
+Jankuland can fill your vintage needs online.

 For games and activities targeting the younger audience, Fircrest’s Curious Bear Toys has free delivery on orders over $40.